Voulez-Vous: Critical reception

 The album received favourable reviews from contemporary music critics.

 The Dutch magazine Hitkrant made it "LP of the Week" and stated: "This time, the Swedish foursome has delivered an album that will be talked about for a long time to come, because it namely is of an unprecedented, enormous class."

 The Manchester Evening News determined that "Frida vocalises with increased assurance, now making words count much more—in fact the lyrics are slowly coming out of their sometimes naivete".

 Less positively, Smash Hits reviewer Red Starr found that ABBA "don't disappoint but they don't exactly inspire either with this clean but clinical collection of European disco-orientated songs.
 They've still to make an album that conveys the magic and impact of their singles, and this isn't it".

+Record Mirror mostly praised the album, saying that ABBA's music was "never powerful ... but perfectly crafted".
+It gave praise to "As Good as New", "Voulez-Vous" and "Angel Eyes" and singled out "If It Wasn't for the Nights" as not only the best song on the album but "the best song to hit vinyl so far this year.
+It's a ten star song on a four star album."
+On the negative side it criticised the lyrics and said "Chiquitita" was "nauseating", "Does Your Mother Know" was "less than special" and "I Have a Dream" was the worst song on the album.

 Bruce Eder of AllMusic retrospectively noted that "about half of Voulez-Vous shows the heavy influence of the Bee Gees from their megahit disco era" but that it also "had a pair of soft, lyrical Europop-style ballads" which according to him sounds like "popular folk music during the mid-to-late '60s".

 Sean Egan from the BBC gave the album a favourable review writing that the album "was an effort that saw Agnetha, Benny, Björn and Anni-Frid put their dancing shoes on to join in with the dominant disco craze" and also that the album's ballads "are able to provide a pocket of air on a disco floor that would otherwise get sweaty and stultifying".